 Energy efficiency and log cabin sustainability work together to save the environment as well as money.
-Here a just a few solutions for keeping your log cabin green:
+Here a just a few solutions for keeping your log cabin green.
+Also, don’t forget to check out our log cabin sustainability infographic at the bottom of the post!

 Log Cabin Sustainability Starts With the Logs